Lecodeurenretard/Argument-Parser/README.md

 + `-.1234`

 ### String syntax
-All sequence of characters (except those above the string size limit) are correct strings.
+All sequence of characters except those above the string size limit are correct strings.
+This does **not** include empty strings.